Club-INTech/ShellTools/README.md

 # ShellTools

-## Quickly build command line interface to operate a remote target that uses [Unpadded](https://github.com/StarQTius/Unpadded) over serial
+Quickly build command line interface to operate a remote target that uses [Unpadded](https://github.com/StarQTius/Unpadded) over serial

-With this package, you can :
+## Installation

-* Build an asynchronous shell which handles synchronized output
+Add this repository as a submodule of your project.

-* Send and receive action requests from a remote target through serial communication
+Install the Python dependencies from `requirements.txt`.

-* Track position data and process them
+If you want a taste of the features provided by the `shell` package, you can run the demo shell.

-* Display asynchronous animations under your shell prompt
+[Unpadded](https://github.com/StarQTius/Unpadded) will require [ccache](https://ccache.dev/) to run.
+Install it from your packet manager (e.g. Aptitude).

 * [Create an asynchronous command line interface with the Shell class](shell/README.md)